thmyrk/ansible-role-ubuntu-setup/README.md

 ## Manual steps
 You need to manually set ZSH as your default shell using the command `chsh -s $(which zsh)`

+If installed docker, then you need to add yourself to the `docker` group in order to use docker as non-root. `sudo useradd -aG docker $USER`

+After installation finishes restart the machine.